Student Travel Support

 Number and Value of Awards: Within its budgetary limits and terms of reference, GLRC will reimburse up to $100 for local meetings and up to $250 US per person for the costs associated with attendance at national and international meetings.

 Eligibility: To be eligible to receive a NY-GLRC Student Travel Award, an individual must be a student enrolled in one of the GLRC member colleges.
-Unfortunately our canadian affliatiates are ineligible to apply at this time.
+Unfortunately our Canadian affiliates are ineligible to apply at this time.
 Students must be an author on a presentation (oral or poster) and must acknowledge support from the GLRC on that presentation.
 This is usually done by incorporating the GLRC logo into the presentation along with the statement "Travel support to XYZ.
 Student was provided by the NY Great Lakes Research Consortium".

-Application Procedures: Application is made on a one-page application form, completed by the student and endorsed by their advisor or sponsor.
+Application Procedures: Application is made on a application form, completed by the student and endorsed by their advisor or sponsor.
 Group applications (several students planning to travel in a single vehicle) are encouraged.

 Send your applications to the following address: